palomaresendiz/TCP-Client-Server-Student-Database/README.md

 ####

-A client-server program written in C to serve as communication to edit and display a student database.
+A client-server program written in C to serve as communication to edit and display a student database in the CLI.

 The client can send the following requests to the server:
 1. add(ID, Fname, Lname, score): this request adds new student information to the database